outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - nested structure: structure organizing information with non-intersecting (unique) sequences of steps

       - you can see how you can query for objects with intents that would link input (like a json object) with output (info indexed in a db) formats, given the intents using standardized terms above

+  - give example of deriving 'protein folding' as a key interface in the bio system, given the stability & interaction level with other systems

   - function to translate interface query logic into interface language (combination of core functions (find/build) & other core components)